LucasFonts/vfbLib/DESCRIPTION.md

 - Anchors are preserved in composite glyphs
 - PostScript hinting is written correctly, but to the Adobe lib key
 - TrueType hinting is supported in composite glyphs
-- Supports more UFO font info attributes:
+- Supports more UFO font info attributes
-  - `openTypeGaspRangeRecords`
-  - `openTypeHeadLowestRecPPEM`
-  - `openTypeNameRecords`
-  - `openTypeOS2WeightClass` is written correctly

 ## Command Line Script Usage